Biometria-se/grizzly/README.md

 ### Statistics

-Listeners for both InfluxDB and Azure Application Insights is included.
+Listeners for both InfluxDB and Azure Application Insights are included.
 The later is more or less [`appinsights_listener.py`](https://github.com/SvenskaSpel/locust-plugins/blob/master/locust_plugins/appinsights_listener.py), from the good guys at [Svenska Spel](https://github.com/SvenskaSpel), but with typing.

 They are useful when history of test runs is needed, or when wanting to correlate load tests with other events in the targeted environment.